manrajgrover/algorithms-js/docs/README.md

 #### fibonacci(num)

-Sum of two sequential numbers for the length of num
+Output an array of numbers in fibonacci sequence